Deciphering market names (bull vs bear market)

 Further, while the future is unknown, you still need to invest if you want financial independence.

-How to remember the names
+How to remember bear vs bull market

 Numerous investing beginners have asked me how to remember the names bear and bull markets based on their respective meanings.

 What I have found most straightforward is assigning their names to memory using the following analogies:

 In the winter months, bears take downtime and hibernate.
 Similarly, valuations slump in bear markets, sending investor enthusiasm into a slumber.

 Contrastingly, bull markets exhibit exuberant enthusiasm, similar to the excitement of a crowd during a matador matchup.

 But, use what works for you!
 My example is one of countless many I have heard.

 As I mentioned briefly above, market trends should have zero relevance to whether you invest.